Skip to main content

 Alex Coopman

-Alex is an Enterprise Account Executive at AkitaBox.
-He enjoys helping organizations improve their facilities management practices.
+Alex is a former Enterprise Account Executive at AkitaBox.

 Subscribe to the AkitaBox Blog